Introduction to Community Care

 It is designed to capture information required for a holistic, person centered assessment of the older person.

-In the McClean decision [see above section 1.
-The Legal Framework] which concerned the withdrawal of a cleaning service, the importance of carrying out assessment of need, in line with the Departmental guidance, was highlighted.
-The court found that a health and social care trust had, during the assessment of need process, acted unlawfully in two instances:
+In the McClean decision [see above page 7] which concerned the withdrawal of a cleaning service, the importance of carrying out an assessment of need, in line with the Departmental guidance, was highlighted.
+The court found that a trust had, during the assessment of need process, acted unlawfully in two instances:

 - by failing to apply ‘correctly and properly’ guidance issued by the Department of Health and Social Services (Departmental Circular ECCU2/2008) (the Circular); and